 Getting pinged about project updates gets stressful and time-consuming fast.
-With Asana's Dashboard and Progress views, you have a data-driven approach to understanding insights, and a one-stop-shop to compile, share, and automate these updates.
+With Asana's Overview and Dashboard views, you have a data-driven approach to understanding project insights, and a one-stop-shop to compile, share, and automate these updates.

-Dashboard and Progress are project views in Asana (so you can toggle between them at any time.)
+Overview and Dashboard are project views in Asana (so you can toggle between them at any time).

 Interested in reporting on multiple projects at once?
 Check out our Portfolios best practices article instead.

 Dashboard gives you a set of customizable charts populated by your project data, showing task progress by completion, assignee, due date, and more.
 The charts help you answer important questions so you can not only make more strategic decisions quickly, but also use data to back up and communicate these decisions.

 Reporting in Asana examples